No sooner did I announce that 2019 is a year packed with anniversaries do I realise, quite by chance, that today marks my 10th year on Twitter.

 It was Twitter that hatched the #hashtag and helped introduce URL shorteners.

 Ashton Kutcher (who, coincidentally, had also joined in January 2009) famously became the first user to hit the one-million-followers mark in April of the same year.
 Today he has 18 million followers.
 Katy Perry (who had joined a month later) currently has 107 million followers.
 Some of these may actually be humans.

 Some people pay others to tweet on their behalf.
 It’s become a business tool.

 “Now the pool is stagnant.
 It is frothy with scum, clogged with weeds and littered with broken glass, sharp rocks and slimy rubbish.
 If you don’t watch yourself, with every move you’ll end up being gashed, broken, bruised or contused.
 Even if you negotiate the sharp rocks you’ll soon feel that too many people have peed in the pool for you to want to swim there any more,” Fry continues.

 In subsequent years, the platform’s APIs, reach and ubiquity have devolved it into a marketing/recruitment tool; Twitter has become a home to ISIS terrorists, racists, sexists, homophobes, trolls, bots, spammers, and Donald Trump.

-Although its reputation has taken a dive in recent times, one doesn’t need to be a hard-boiled, thick-skinned psycho to still find it interesting, entertaining or useful.
+Although its reputation has taken a dive in recent times, one doesn’t need to be a hard-boiled, thick-skinned psych to continue finding it interesting, entertaining or useful.

 Let’s see what happens next.
-I’m sticking around to watch.
+I’m certainly sticking around to watch.